-Equity available for distribution to the shareholders of Vimetco N.V. at 31 December 2014 amounts to USD 76,629 (2013: USD 124,141).
+There is no equity available for distribution to the shareholders of Vimetco N.V. as at 31 December 2015 (as at 31 December 2014 an amount USD 76,629 was available for distribution).

 Notes to the Company-only Financial Statements